chronossc/coding_interviews/README.md

   - `get_anagrams(word): should return a set of possible anagrams for given `word`.
   - `is_anagram(word, anagram)`: should return if given `word` is anagram of given `anagram`.

+# Number sum

+There is one function:
+  - pairs(numbers, result): it should find in range wich numbers summed give the result.